View Document Text

 planner assigned to the engagement and the details and complexity of the issues.
 We provide an estimate of the

-number of hours required to complete the engagement prior to beginning the planning work, which will be detailed
+number of hours required to complete the engagement prior to beginning the planning work, which will be detailed in

-transfer.
-At no time do we charge more than $1,200, six or more months in advance.
+time do we charge more than $1,200, six or more months in advance.

-When we recommend clients utilize a third-party estate planning platform as part of our financial planning services,
+When we recommend Clients utilize a third-party estate planning platform as part of our financial planning services,

-clients are responsible for any fees that service provider charges.
-We will pass through those charges to clients.
+Clients are responsible for any fees that service provider charges.
+We will pass through those charges to Clients.
 Our

 fees for our financial planning services are separate from any fees charged to you by a third-party.